AlexanderBZhang/refusal-vectors-and-cognitive-hacking/README.md

 This case study suggests that safety mechanisms in ~2B-8B parameter models vary significantly by architecture and may not always be robust or intrinsic.

-1.  **Internal (Qwen):** Qwen proves to be a poor candidate for illustrating linear safety removal.
-With success rates remaining virtually identical (49% vs 48%), it is difficult to assume safety exists as a simple linear model in this architecture.
+1.  **Internal (Qwen):** Qwen illustrates that the safety direction is not linear because the success rates remained virtually identical (49% vs 48%).
-2.  **Internal (Llama-3):** In Llama-3, the ablation causes Manic Positivity and incoherence, suggesting safety is entangled with tone.
-Future investigations may focus on isolating and subtracting this supposed safety vector without triggering such mode collapse.
+2.  **Internal (Llama-3):** In Llama-3, the ablation causes manic positivity and incoherence, suggesting safety is entangled with tone.
+Future investigations may focus on isolating and subtracting this supposed safety vector without triggering such mode collapse by using orthogonal projection or sparse autoencoder feature clamping.
 3.  **External:** Safety can be overriden by formatting constraints (JSON), allowing you to hack the model without weight access.

 ### Future Work